 During Bermuda public Holidays most shops, establishments and public attractions & activities are closed.
 Public beaches remain open and are usually well attended.
 Most local stores and restaurants are closed aside from hotel restaurants.
-Be aware that Bus & Ferry services run on limited schedules and many taxi do not operate.
+Be aware that the Public Bus Service & Ferry service run on limited schedules and many taxis do not operate.

 Government offices are closed on Public Holidays, Saturdays and Sundays throughout the year, but otherwise open for business each week from Monday to Friday, 8.30 a.m. to 5.00 p.m.
 Public Holidays that fall on a Sunday are normally observed the following day.

 |Bermuda Day||May 25||May 31||May 29||May 28|

 |August 2||August 1||July 30||July 29|

 |Labour Day||September 3||September 2||September 7||September 6|

 |Christmas Day||December 25||December 25||December 25||December 27 *|

 |Boxing Day||December 26||December 26||December 28 *||December 28 *|

 * Due to the Holiday falling on a weekend, government office to be closed on listed date.